Get

 How to Calculate How Much Your Beagle Should Eat

-• Important Note: Please note that while these tables list the average nutritional requirement of most dog breeds, Beagles do have a somewhat higher-than-average caloric requirement.
-Therefore, we would recommend consulting your veterinarian to ensure that your puppy’s meal plan doesn’t compromise their nutritional welfare.
+• Important Note: Please note that while these tables list the average nutritional requirement of most dog breeds, some Beagles may have higher or lower-than-average caloric requirements.
+Therefore, we would recommend consulting a veterinarian to ensure that your puppy’s meal plan doesn’t compromise their nutritional welfare.

 Click here to download